Want to Grow Microgreens? Here's Where to Start

 Using the Jute Felt Pads As Your Microgreen Growing Media

 Seeds like radish, lettuces, cabbages and broccoli, may be too small to grow directly on the mesh.
 That's why we include the jute pads.
 Simply cut a 10X20 pad in half and wet it thoroughly in warm water.
 Jute felt is tough and can be treated like a rag.
 Rinse it well in warm water and squeeze it out, placing it on top of the mesh tray.
 You can stretch it as needed to fit.
 Then sow your seeds right on top.
 Mist heavily and place the lid on top.
-Put your sowed trays in a warm dark place misting a couple of times daily while keeping water in the reservoir tray.
+Put your sowed trays in a warm dark place misting a couple of times daily while maintaining water in the reservoir tray.
 Change the water in the reservoir at least once daily.
 Once you have good germination, you can bring them into the light.

 Using the Coir As Your Microgreen Growing Media